nedraki/inflation_dashboard/README.md

 - Exchange rates are obtained from daily transactions on localbitcoins.com
 - [Mapping of country currency code](https://gist.github.com/marcusbaguley/304261)
 - [The Economist Big Mac Index](link)

+:warning: **The project is deprecated**.
+Localbitcoins.com was a reliable source of transactions BTC <-> Local Currency (FIAT), an open & free market where individuals where able to trade at the agreed price without governmental restrictions.
+Unfortunately,localbitcoins.com announced the cessation of its commercial operations and with it the monitoring of transactions via their API became unfeasible.

+📈 **An alternative inflation dashboard**  [can be found on the following link](https://public.tableau.com/app/profile/prof.steve.h.hanke/viz/HankesInflationSatellite/HankesInflationSatellite), The data and estimates are updated on a regular basis and can be followed regularly via Prof. Hanke’s Twitter account.
+[Troubled currencies](https://sites.krieger.jhu.edu/iae/research-programs/troubled-currencies-project/) project at Johns Hopkins University.

 ### TO DO: